 INVITATION AND PURPOSE You are invited to participate in the DKMS™ donor database.
-Our primary purpose is to identify unrelated donors for patients in need of a marrow transplant who have no suitable matches within their family.
-We ask you to read this form and ask any questions you may have before agreeing to enroll as a potential marrow donor or peripheral blood stem cell donor.
-DKMS™ works with hospitals that treat patients with life-threatening blood diseases that can be treated with a marrow transplant.
-When a volunteer registers as a potential donor, his/her tissue type is listed on the donor database and is compared with the tissue types of patients in need of a transplant.
+Our primary purpose is to identify unrelated donors for patients in need of a bone marrow transplant who have no suitable matches within their family.
+We ask you to read this form and ask any questions you may have before agreeing to enroll as a potential bone marrow donor or peripheral blood stem cell donor.
+DKMS™ works with hospitals that treat patients with life-threatening blood diseases that can be treated with a bone marrow transplant.
+When a volunteer registers as a potential donor, his/her tissue type and other biological factors are listed on the donor database and compared with the tissue types of patients in need of a transplant.
 If a volunteer donor is identified as a potential donor for a patient, additional testing is required to determine if the volunteer donor’s and patient’s tissue types are a close enough match for a transplant.
-If a volunteer donor is determined to be the best available match for a patient, he/she may be asked to donate marrow or peripheral blood stem cells.
-By signing this form, you are registering as a potential marrow or peripheral blood stem cell donor.
-You are also giving DKMS™ the permission to (i) collect, retain and use your personal identifying information and your contact information for the purpose of contacting you regarding your participation as a potential donor, as well as marketing, fundraising and volunteer-related initiatives conducted directly or through partners, and (ii) share and store such information amongst its affiliated entities, some of which may be located outside of the United States.
-You will be listed anonymously on national and international donor registries, such as the federally authorized C.W.
-Bill Young Cell Transplantation Program, the Be the Match Registry® (operated by the NMDP), and the ZKRD (German bone marrow donor registry, accessible for patients worldwide).
+If a volunteer donor is determined to be the best available match for a patient, he/she may be asked to donate bone marrow or peripheral blood stem cells.
+By signing this form, you are registering as a potential bone marrow or peripheral blood stem cell donor.
+You are also giving DKMS™ the permission to (i) collect, retain and use your personal identifying information and your contact information for the purpose of contacting you regarding your participation as a potential donor, as well as marketing, fundraising and volunteer-related initiatives conducted directly or through partners, and (ii) share and store such information amongst the DKMS group, some of which may be located internationally.
+You will be listed anonymously on internal, national, and international donor registries, such as the federally authorized C.W.
+Bill Young Cell Transplantation Program, the Be the Match Registry® (operated by the NMDP), and the ZKRD (German bone marrow donor registry) accessible for patients worldwide.
 Your name will not be revealed on the registries; only information necessary to perform the unrelated donor search will be revealed.
-You are further giving DKMS™ permission to collect cheek cells from the inside of your mouth using a cot¬ton-tipped swab to determine your tissue type as well as other biological factors that are important for donation; to store your cheek swab sample for as long as you remain registered; and to conduct further testing of your sample to determine if you match a searching patient.
+You are further giving DKMS™ permission to collect cheek cells from the inside of your mouth using cot¬ton-tipped swabs to determine your tissue type as well as other biological factors that are important for donation; to store your cheek swab samples for a long as further testing may be needed; and to conduct further testing of your sample to determine if you match a searching patient.
+Anonymized data may be used in the framework of scientific analyses and research aimed at improving the treatment of patients within international organizations of the DKMS group.
 These activities will be carried out at partner laboratories of DKMS™, some of which may be located internationally.
 Blood stem cells grow into mature blood cells and can be collected from either the bone marrow or the blood stream.
 The chance that you will be selected to donate depends on your tissue type.
-It is important for you to know that if you are selected as a donor, marrow or peripheral blood stem cell donation may require approximately 30 to 40 hours of your time.
+It is important for you to know that if you are selected as a donor, bone marrow or peripheral blood stem cell donation may require approximately 30 to 40 hours of your time.

-PROCEDURES FOR PARTICIPATING IN THE DKMS™ DONOR DATABASE You are asked to read carefully this entire Donor Registration Terms, and to pay special attention to the exclusion criteria listed in Section 4.
-These criteria are designed to protect you, as well as to ensure that it would be safe to use your marrow or peripheral blood stem cells for a transplant.
-Then you will be asked to provide your personal details and contact infor¬mation on the Personal Details Section and sign the Signature Section, agreeing to register as a potential donor on the DKMS™ database.
-Then a collection of cheek cells from inside your mouth using a cotton-tipped swab will be taken.
+PROCEDURES FOR PARTICIPATING IN DKMS™ DONOR DATABASE You are asked to read carefully this entire Donor Consent, and to pay special attention to the exclusion criteria listed in Section 4.
+These criteria are designed to protect you, as well as to ensure that it would be safe to use your bone marrow or peripheral blood stem cells for a transplant.
+Then you will be asked to provide your personal details and contact information and sign the Bone Marrow Donor Registration Form [Form 1A, which can be found on the first page of this form], agreeing to register as a potential donor on the DKMS™ database.
+Then a collection of cheek cells from inside your mouth using cotton-tipped swabs will be taken.
 The sample will be sent to a laboratory to determine your tissue type as well as other biological factors.
 You may be asked if you would like to cover all or a portion of the cost to type your tissue, but it is not mandatory that you pay.
 Your tissue type will be included on the list of potential donors.
 Any portion of the sample not used for initial tissue typing may be stored for future testing to determine if you could donate for a searching patient.
-If you are identified as a potential match for a patient, additional testing may be needed.
+If you are identi¬fied as a potential match for a patient, additional testing may be needed.
 If possible, the stored sample will be used for this testing; however, you may be asked to provide an additional cheek swab or blood sample.

-REQUIREMENTS FOR YOUR CONTINUED PARTICIPATION Your participation continues until your 61st birthday unless you ask to be removed or it is determined that you are no longer eligible.
+REQUIREMENTS FOR YOUR CONTINUED PARTICIPATION Your participation continues until your 61ST birthday unless you ask to be removed or it is determined that you are no longer eligible.
+DKMS™ will contact you via phone call or text message after you complete this form in order to reconfirm your commitment.
+You are expected to respond or your registration may not be completed.
 DKMS™ expects that you will keep us informed of changes in your contact information (changes in name, address, phone, etc.).
-If your health changes after you join, it is possible that you may no longer be eligible to donate marrow or peripheral blood stem cells, and you should notify DKMS™.
+If your health changes after you join, it is possible that you may no longer be eligible to donate bone marrow or peripheral blood stem cells, and you should notify DKMS™.
 You may be periodically contacted in an effort to keep your information updated and to provide you with updates and news about DKMS™.

 You are eligible to register if you are: